 Foundation Support in the Region in Line with the National Average

 In 2012, of total foundation dollars awarded in each of eight metropolitan areas, San Francisco ranked fifth in the share of those dollars that go to arts and culture.

-DATA SOURCE: Foundation Center, 2015.
+DATA SOURCE: Candid (formerly Foundation Center), 2015.
 Based on all grants of $10,000 or more awarded by a national sample of larger U.S. foundations.
 For community foundations, only discretionary grants are included.
 Grants to individuals are not included in the file.

 Alternative Giving Vehicles, Such as Kickstarter, Are Making a Mark